In what fora are insurance disputes litigated?

 Provision of notice

-The TCC imposes a positive duty for notification on the insured.
+The Turkish Commercial Code (TCC) imposes a positive duty for notification on the insured.
 Notice should also be made by a third party as far as it is aware of the insurance coverage and is entitled to the right to obtain compensation.
-As a general rule, the notification should be made as soon as the incident giving rise to the insurance claim has occurred.
+As a general rule, the notification should be made as soon as the incident giving rise to the insurance claim has occurred (article 1446, TCC).

 The procedure for this notification is not clearly defined in the TCC.
 In principle, however, the notices and communications between the merchants, pertaining to default, termination or cancellation are required to be served via notary public, by registered mail return receipt requested, by telegram or via an electronic mail system with an e-signature.

 In some policies, usually in property insurance, notification to the insurer may be duly made by electronic means, whereas in other policies, notification may be sent through a notary public.
 However, for the sake of proof, it is advisable for the insured to send a written notification, preferably via registered post or notary public, to avoid any uncertainty regarding when the indemnification duty of the insured becomes payable.

 What are a policyholder’s notice obligations for a claims-made policy?